Claude Akins: Television

 Before his signature character Sheriff Lobo, Akins appeared as owner-operator trucker Sonny Pruitt in NBC's Movin' On, from 1974 to 1976, with Frank Converse.
 Akins starred in over 40 episodes of Movin' On, plus a made-for-TV movie "In Tandem".
 He also starred as a Nashville police detective, Stoney Huff, in the crime drama Nashville 99.
 Akins' best-known role of Sheriff Elroy P. Lobo had begun as a recurring character on the television series B.J. and the Bear.
 After becoming a recognizable name in the late 1970s, Akins did testimonial TV commercials for PoliGrip, Rollins Truck Leasing, and AAMCO Transmissions.

-Akins found work in the late 1980s lending his voice talents to the work safety instructional video series, Safety Shorts, in which he expounded the virtues of workplace safety to thousands of industrial employees, offering lessons on the importance of lockout/tagout procedures, personal protective equipment, and the MSDS documentation process.
+Akins found work in the late 1980s lending his voice talents to the work safety instructional video series, Safety Shorts, in which he expounded on the virtues of workplace safety to thousands of industrial employees, offering lessons on the importance of lockout/tagout procedures, personal protective equipment, and the MSDS documentation process.
 Akins made a golfing video with Ron Masak, entitled Tom Kite and Friends.

 Akins also made a latter-day appearance on In the Heat of the Night, starring Carroll O'Connor.

-Death
+Personal life

+Akins was married to Therese Fairfield from 1952 until his death.
+His widow died on June 12, 2006.
+They had three children together.

+Illness and death

-Akins died of stomach cancer in Pasadena, California on January 27, 1994, at the age of 67.
-He was cremated and his ashes were returned to Altadena.
+Akins died of stomach cancer in Altadena, California, on January 27, 1994, at the age of 67.
+In May 1993, half of his stomach had been removed in cancer surgery.
+He was cremated, and his ashes were returned to Altadena.

 Legacy

+Akins told an interviewer in 1987 that he felt "like an outsider in a business I have been a part of for 37 years.
+For some reason, Hollywood's mainstream has eluded me."
+Said Akins: "A guy who looks like Robert Redford will most often be cast as a hero.
+A guy like me or Ernie Borgnine plays a lot of heavies.
+If you're big, they think you're tough.
+And if you're tough, they think you're dumb."

 The Claude Akins Memorial Golf Classic, a six-person scramble-format golf tournament, takes place at Otis Park Golf Course in Bedford, Indiana, in August or September of each year.
 Proceeds from the event go to the Akins Scholarship and the Bedford Recreation Foundation Scholarship, given every year to a graduating senior at Bedford North Lawrence High School, as well as many projects involving recreation and improvements.

+In 1986, Akins attended the 55th annual American Indian Exposition in Anadarko, Oklahoma.
+Akins, who was part Cherokee, was a guest speaker and received the Outstanding Indian/Native American of the Year Award.